wanderson33245/The-Metal-Corpus/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+The code in this project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.
+The Metal Corpus logo is a separate creative work, commissioned specifically for this project, and is not covered under the MIT License.
+All rights to the logo are reserved.

+---

 ## About